-However, as I read the small pieces on the topic of planning I started to connect what I was reading to things I was hearing at the time regarding how web projects should be run “in an Agile way” and I got really scared.
+However, as I read the small pieces on the topic of planning I started to connect what I was reading to things I was hearing at the time regarding how digital projects should be run “in an Agile way” and I got really scared.

 Why do I say this?
 Simply because if you take a traditional agency / client relationship where they pay you a fixed fee to produce a website or web application “as quick as possible” while they’re busy running their business, having few details nailed down before beginning production is a recipe for disaster and a massive risk, for both you and the client.